Java Stream collect

 }

-The T is the type of elements in the stream to be collected.
-The A the type of the accumulator.
-The R is the type of the result returned by the collector.
+The R is the type of the final result returned by the collector.

-The supplier returns a function which creates a new result container.
-The accumulator returns a function which performs the reduction operation.
-It accepts two arguments: the first ist the mutable result container (accumulator) and the second the stream element that is folded into the result container.
+The supplier provides a function that creates a new result container.
+The accumulator returns a function that performs the reduction operation.
+It accepts two arguments: the first is the mutable result container (accumulator), and the second is the stream element being folded into it.

 Collectors.toList